What is AWANA?

 Is there any cost?

 AWANA dues are $16 per child, $10 2nd child, $6 3rd child.
 If your child starts 2nd semester dues are half the cost.
 You do not need to register the 2nd semester if you already registered the 1st semester.
 Uniforms and handbooks are purchased after your child completes the Entrance Booklet (Refer to price sheet at registration table).
-Register for the 2017-2018 school year at our registration table on Sundays mornings.
 You can also register online by clicking here.
 We strongly encourage all parents to pre-register before the first night.

 Special note to Cubbies:

 If your child’s Birthday is Sept-Dec please enroll your child in the class corresponding to the age of their next birthday.
 Parents need to personally escort children to classes each AWANA night.
 A parent or grandparent must stay in the building in order to have their children in Cubbies and Puggles.
-Kids must be pre-registered to attend the Puggles and Cubbies classes.
+Kids must also be pre-registered to attend the Puggles and Cubbies classes.